SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 ```

-CRUD now is displaying data from 2 tables.
+Now our CRUD component is displaying data from 2 tables.
+But in Agile Toolkit it would be better style to encapsulate our join in a new Model:

-Now you might say that database joins are not welcome as a part of a component and we agree.
-Let's create a new model:

 ```
 class Model_BookWithAuthor extends Model_Book